raganwald-deprecated/homoiconic/2008-10-28/and_and_or.markdown

 	(foo = 5) and 10; foo
 	  => 5

 You can see from the examples how the expression is 'grouped' by the very low precedence of `and` and `or`.
-Since they are such low precedence, I use them to create conditional execution, to tie two imperative statements together.
+Since they have such low precedence, I use them to create conditional execution, to tie two imperative statements together.
 For example, you could write:

 	foo = fubar() if do_something()

-This reverses the order of execution, putting the caluse `do_something()` after `foo = fubar()` even though it will happen in the opposite order.
+This reverses the order of execution, putting the clause `do_something()` after `foo = fubar()` even though it will happen in the opposite order.
 If you wish to write them in temporal order, you can use `and`:

 	do_something() and foo = fubar()